Eccles, Kent: Kit’s Coty

 Chapel Down planted a vineyard adjacent to Eccles village on land they acquired in 2007 and named it after Kit's Coty House ancient monument on the slope of the North Downs immediately above.
 Local conditions are reputed to be similar to those of the Champagne region in France.

 The 95 acres of vineyard are planted with Chardonnay, Pinot Noir and Bacchus grapes.

 The site had previously been identified for a station on the Channel Tunnel Rail Link but after opposition the rail route went through a tunnel under Blue Bell Hill, alongside the M2.
-Among those claiming credit for the change were a coven of white witches from Hastings who performed a ritual at Little Kit's Coty House on the stones to protect them from any disturbance by the railway.
+Among those claiming credit for the change were a coven of white witches from Hastings who performed a ritual at Little Kit's Coty House on the Countless Stones to protect them from any disturbance by the railway.

-The 'Ancient sites of Aylesford' walk includes Eccles, Kit's Coty House and Little Kit's Coty House.
+The 'Ancient Sites of Aylesford' walk includes Eccles, Kit's Coty House and Little Kit's Coty House.